-Don’t wait too long to get legal advice from a Columbus truck accident lawyer.
+Don’t wait too long to get legal advice from a truck crash attorney.
 A civil court judge will likely dismiss your case if you wait too long to file your claim.
 This means you lose your right to demand money for your losses.
 It’s best to work with an experienced attorney to give you the best possible chance of receiving fair compensation for your injuries and other damages after a truck collision,

-A trusted injury lawyer can help you with your Columbus truck accident claim by:
+A trusted injury lawyer can help you with your semi-truck lawsuit by:

 - Explaining your legal rights and options

 - Conducting an independent investigation into the accident